openclimatefix/website/src/posts/2020-08-18-linked-data-energy-sys.md

 ## Principles

-* No "big-bang" IT projects.
-Allow industry to adapt piece-by-piece.

 * *Enable* the rest of the ecosystem: Don't *compete*.

 * Collaborate deeply.

-* All our code & research will be open.
+* All code & research will be open.

 * Build on existing work.
 Don't reinvent the wheel.